-This manual is the User's Guide for the MVS-8000/8000SF Multi Format Switcher system.
-The MVS-8000 and MVS-8000SF have different numbers of M/E banks and input/output signals, but are otherwise functionally identical.
-This manual refers to these generically as the "MVS-8000 system," and describes principally the operation of the system using the CCP-8000 of center control panels.
+This manual is the User's Guide for the MVS-6000 Multi Format Switcher system.

+This manual describes principally the operation of the system using the CCP-8000 series of center control panels.

 The User's Guide for this system comprises three volumes.

 For the contents of each volume, see the section "Organization of This User's Guide" at the front of this volume.